ralucabrumar/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a program to print 'Catlyn' on the first line and calculate and print the result of the expression 5 + 3 on the second line
+Write a program to print out the following piece of text: 'Catlyn' on a console line and calculate and print out the product of the expression: 5 + 3 on a separate line
 [/task-description]
 [tests]
 [test open]